Debunking the Myths About ADHD: Facts, Misconceptions & Support

 But this belief is false; ADHD is a neurodevelopmental difference similar to autism.

-The brains of individuals with ADHD differ from those without the condition.
+The brains of ADHDers differ from non-ADHD brains.
 When a student blurts out answers in class or acts impulsively, it reflects brain wiring related to impulse control, not parenting style.

 Parents with any parenting style can have a child with ADHD.
-Punishing children for behaviour beyond their control may also exacerbate ADHD symptoms.
+Punishing children for behaviour beyond their control may also exacerbate ADHD traits.

-While there is no cure for ADHD, treatments like ADHD coaching can help individuals manage their symptoms.
+While there is no cure for ADHD, treatments like ADHD coaching can help individuals manage their traits.

-ADHD is a neurodivergent condition that alters how individuals interact with the world.
+ADHD is a neurodivergence that alters how individuals interact with the world.

-Some people with ADHD may develop skills over time to better handle their symptoms, but the condition itself is lifelong and does not fully disappear.
+Some people with ADHD may develop skills over time to better handle their traits, but the neurotype itself is lifelong and does not fully disappear.

 This damaging myth insinuates that individuals with ADHD simply lack effort.

-However, the reality is that those with ADHD exert just as much effort as those without the condition but they face unique barriers.
+However, the reality is that ADHDers exert just as much effort as non-ADHDers, but they face unique barriers.

 ADHD isn't simply a matter of laziness or a lack of motivation.
 Instead, tasks demanding executive functions, such as focusing and waiting, present great challenges for ADHDers.